hemanth090/Lead-Scoring-Dashboard/README.md

 ## 📞 Support

-For support, email support@example.com or create an issue in the GitHub repository.
+For support create an issue in the GitHub repository.

 ## 🙏 Acknowledgments